Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 The Bhagavad Gita also contains a philosophy that has been interpreted in various ways by the great Acharyas (sages) over time, and thus the different schools of philosophy emerged: Advaita, Vishishtadvaita, Dvaita, Dvaitaadvaita, etc. But it is obvious therefore that they all arise from the Bhagavad Gita and therefore encompass all of them (Which version of the Bhagavad Gita to choose?).
 Sri Ramakrishna also managed to unify the different Hindu sects.

-It is true that in Bhakti Yoga (Devotion), there may be explanations that could be considered dogmatic, such as chapters 10 (Yoga of Divine Manifestations) or Chapter 11 (Yoga of the Universal Form of the Lord).
+It is true that in Bhakti Yoga (Devotion), there may be explanations that could be considered dogmatic, such as chapters 10 (Yoga of Divine Glories) or Chapter 11 (Yoga of the Universal Form of the Lord).
 In any case, we must never forget that the objective of any of these paths or yogas is Union with the Superior Absolute Reality, whatever one calls it.
 It is also true that certain interpretations of the Bhakti path incorporate new possible dogmas.

 Knowledge leads to Unity, Ignorance to Diversity (Sri Ramakrishna)

-Although it might seem that the “All is One” of Jnana Yoga, the Path of Knowledge, could be considered dogmatic, Swami Vivekananda demonstrated that through the highest philosophy and without the need to accept any dogma, that is, by doubting from everything, the conclusion of “All is One” was reached, which is the basis of Vedanta (Jnana Yoga and Vedanta).
+Although it might seem that the “All is One” of Jnana Yoga, the Path of Knowledge, could be considered dogmatic, Swami Vivekananda demonstrated that through the highest philosophy and without the need to accept any dogma, that is, by doubting from everything, the conclusion of “All is One” was reached, which is the basis of Advaita Vedanta (Jnana Yoga and Vedanta).

-As mentioned above, in the paths of Karma Yoga (Selfless Action) or Dhyana Yoga (Path of Meditation on Atman) there should be no dogma.
+As mentioned above, in the paths of Karma Yoga (Selfless Action) or Dhyana Yoga (Path of Meditation on the Atman) there should be no dogma.

 As we have said, these reflections should be much more nuanced, and they have been written only as an introduction.